usegalaxy-no/galaxyadmin/documents/upgrade_checklist.md

 - [ ] Test a Visualization plugin (if configured), e.g. “Charts” (example of a tool that typically would produce outputs ready for Charts to visualize?)
 - [ ] Test Trackster visualization
 - [ ] Test a Display Application (if configured), e.g. “UCSC Genome Browser”
+- [ ]  History import from another Galaxy server to UseGalaxy.no via link
+- [ ]  History export from UseGalaxy.no to another Galaxy server via link
+- [ ]  History import from file
+- [ ]  History export to file
+- [ ]  Test the "bug report" function and verify that the email is sent to a sensible recipient

 ### New stuff v20.01
 - [ ] workflow documentation.
 When it has finished, select “Workflow Invocations” from the “User” menu.
 Choose a workflow invocation and press the V-button to expand it.
 Press the “View Invocation Report” link below the two colored bars (not the printer icon!).